sunhaha123/ComfyUI-OmniGen/README.md

 - `separate_cfg_infer`: Separate inference process for different guidance (default: True)
 - `offload_model`: Offload model to CPU to reduce memory usage (default: True)
 - `use_input_image_size_as_output`: Match output size to input image (default: False)

-## Auto-Download Feature

-The node includes automatic downloading of:
-1. OmniGen code from GitHub repository
-2. Model weights from Hugging Face

-No manual file downloading is required.
-The node will handle everything automatically on first use.
 </details>
 <details>
 <summary><h2>Creadits</h2></summary>